-I fell in love with almond extract when Chelsea and I were younger and she introduced me to almond cake.
+I fell in love with almond extract when was younger when I first had almond cake.
 I was instantly addicted and have been ever since.
-We've attempted a number of recipes with almond.
+I've attempted a number of recipes with almond.
 Including Macaroons.
 Which to this day has been one of the biggest baking fails we've ever attempted (aside from Gluten Free Gnocchi).

 But luckily, there have been way more triumphs than fails, like homemade almond angel food cake.
 And these almond shortbread cookies.
 I have a secret- out of all of the cookies I've made recently, these are my favorite!